Koryuen

 The catalog has been published.

-The Museum also houses antique netsuke and inro mainly from Baron Go collection, and some pieces are on permanent diplay.
+The Museum also houses antique netsuke and inro mainly from Baron Go collection, and 15 netsuke are on permanent display.

 Catalog of all the netsuke and inro in the Museum is available.